 Wolf shifters have kept the secret of their existence for centuries, living in harmony with their human neighbors.
 Now, a secretive blogger threatens to expose them to the world.
-While efforts are made to find the dangerous human, packs everywhere tighten their security.
-Meanwhile, Gladstone is plagued by a series of attacks by unknown assailants.
+While efforts are made to find the dangerous human, Gladstone is attacked by unknown assailants and packs everywhere tighten their security.
 Threatened on every side, Ben must find a way to protect his people or risk losing everything.

 See what readers are saying!

 “I have followed this series from the beginning and enjoy catching up with my Gladstone friends.
 I feel like I know these people, and loved this action/romance/laugh-out-loud story.
 What a great book!”
 T.C.

 “Elliott crafts his best, boldest story here with moments of humor, danger, cultural respect, and topical racism all woven together into an endearing love story.
 Fast paced, lovable characters and hot sex!
 Highly Recommended!!”
 Doug, Amazon reviewer

 “Another wonderful book with great characters, interesting plot, and fantastic world-building.
 It was like coming home, and I hope the series continues.
 Definitely a five-star read!”
 A.S.

 “This is the best of the series, so far.
 Elliott has written a compelling story about a unique and diverse community of wolf shifters.
 The book brings romance, diversity, relationships, history, prejudice, mystery, and LOVE to life.
 The story is fast-paced, exciting, and ends too soon.
 Great read!”
 B.B.